The Invisible Man (film series): Reception

 Three films in the series led to Academy Award nominations for Best Special Effects.
-These included John P. Fulton, Bernard B. Brown and William Hedgcock for The Invisible Man Returns, Fulton and John Hall for The Invisible Woman, and Fulton and Brown for Invisible Agent.
+These included Fulton, Bernard B. Brown and William Hedgcock for The Invisible Man Returns, Fulton and John Hall for The Invisible Woman, and Fulton and Brown for Invisible Agent.

 Legacy

-Unlike other Universal properties, The Invisible Man did not receive any immediate remakes such as those done by Hammer Film Productions.
+Unlike other Universal properties, The Invisible Man did not receive any remakes from companies such as Hammer Film Productions.
+In Japan, Daiei Film made their own Invisible Man films.
+The first was The Invisible Man Appears (1949), one of Japan's first science fiction films.
+The film resembles The Invisible Man's Revenge as its plot revolves around using the Invisible Man for a heist.
+Special effects involving the invisible man unravelling himself from bandages and objects moving themselves across the rooms were described by Newman as being "lifted" from the 1933 film.
+Daiei Film generally did not make many science fiction films until the 1950s with Warning from Space (1956) and another Invisible Man themed film with The Invisible Man vs. The Human Fly (1957).
+Universal's film series added a key plot element of invisibility driving the invisible person insane that would be in many of the later Invisible Man-themed films.
+This is seen in films such as The Invisible Man Appears (1949), The Invisible Maniac (1990) and Hollow Man (2000).

+Television series were later developed such as a 1958 British series The Invisible Man which featured a bandaged clad character named Peter Brady who fought crime and sought a cure for his own invisibility.
+The Invisible Man and Gemini Man were made in the 1970s which were more oriented towards spy fiction, borrowing Invisible Agent's style of the Invisible Man as a patriotic hero.

 A remake entered development as of February 2016, when Johnny Depp was announced to star with Ed Solomon writing the script, and Alex Kurtzman and Chris Morgan producing.
 Kurtzman and Morgan moved on to other projects the following November.
 In 2019, Universal announced and began production on the remake, written and directed by Leigh Whannell and produced by Jason Blum under his Blumhouse Productions banner.
-It stars Oliver Jackson-Cohen as the titular character, and Elisabeth Moss.
+It featured Oliver Jackson-Cohen as the titular character.